Jim-Kroovy/B.L.E.N.D/README.md

 # B.L.E.N.D
 (Blenders Life Easing Niche Developments) or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default.

+I will continue to update and improve the code and content of all these add-ons as i myself advance my programming abilities.

 All of the stable add-ons should be pretty self explanatory from their tooltips but i will work on written guides for each of them.